February 15, 2019 the Fort Wayne Police Department on Facebook posted a photo and this statement:

 Chase was Murph's maiden name.
 Kurt Wallenstein was born in 1955 followed by Karin in 1958 and David in 1962.
 Mike passed away in 2017, but the three other children were at Murph's bedside Tuesday.
 There are also nine grandchildren and 11 great-grandchildren.
 Copied fromLate K's announcer's wife, 'Murph,' dies 96-year-old spent 66 years married to Chase by Blake Sebring published April 01, 2020 in The Journal Gazette newspaper.

 The greatest leader in the 61-year history of the Komets’ franchise, including five championships: the 2003 UHL championship, IHL championships in 2008, 2009 and 2010 and the 2012 CHL, in 578 regular-season games with the Komets, Chaulk had 184 goals and 684 points, in 15 seasons, a team-record 99 playoff games, he had 33 goals and 102 points.
 Only Len Thornson and Eddie Long scored more points for Fort Wayne, from Komets’ Chaulk retires Injuries catch up with team’s top playoff scorer April 13, 2013 by Justin A. Cohn of The Journal Gazette newspaper.
-Discussed July 17, 2015 on You know you've lived in Fort Wayne too long when... closed Facebook group.
+Discussed July 17, 2015 on You know you've lived in Fort Wayne too long when...
+Private Facebook group.
 Discussed January 20, 2017 on You are positively from Fort Wayne, if you remember...
-Closed group on Facebook.
+Archived group only visible to existing members on Facebook.

 Back to top